 Perhaps that schoolmaster, like the author of Proverbs, would contend that all those beatings were altruistic.
 Perhaps they were administered purely for the good of the children, not to satisfy a sadistic craving.
 Perhaps each blow was preceded, quite genuinely, with the statement, "This is going to hurt me more than it hurts you; it's entirely for your good."
 Hmmm...

-Even today, obedience is the main lesson of schooling, and punishment is the main vehicle for teaching it.
+Even today, obedience is the main lesson in schooling, and punishment is the main vehicle for teaching it.

 What about the teaching that goes on in modern schools?
 Surely we have made progress.
 Or have we?